 Metal Tier Plan Availability

-If your client is enrolled in a higher-tier plan (Silver, Gold, Platinum) that is being discontinued and there is not a plan of the same tier available with the same network, your client may be crosswalked to a new plan of a lower tier.
+If your client is enrolled in a higher-tier plan (silver, gold, platinum) that is being discontinued and there is not a plan of the same tier available with the same network, your client may be crosswalked to a new plan of a lower tier.
 Your client may notice differences in premiums and what costs are covered.

 Health plan mapping, or crosswalks, are one patient protection embedded in the ACA designed to reduce health care costs and eliminate coverage gaps.
-As your clients’ trusted agent, remember to encourage them to stay on top of communications from their insurer and educate them on crosswalks to put them in charge of their health care coverage.
+As your client’s trusted agent, remember to encourage them to stay on top of communications from their insurer and educate them on crosswalks to put them in charge of their health care coverage.

 At Ritter, we want to support you so you can better support your clients.
 Become a Ritter agent today to benefit from our educational resources, exclusive carrier contracts, and dedicated sales staff that is available to answer questions and help you find the right product for your portfolio.